-Taxes on homes or other property in Massachusetts are typically based on two pieces of information including the towns property tax rate and the assessed value.
+Taxes on homes or other property in Massachusetts are typically based on two pieces of information, including the town’s property tax rate and the assessed value.

-A Real Estate assessed value is typically calculated on a year to year basis in most communities although it is possible it could be every few years for some.
+A Real Estate assessed value is typically calculated on a year-to-year basis in most communities, although it is possible it could be every few years for some.

 - An appraised value by a lender

-- A market evaluation by a Realtor which is often called a BPO or broker price opinion
+- A market evaluation by a Realtor, which is often called a BPO or broker price opinion

 - The actual market value